0nix/ggj21/twine/ending7.md

 "Readyyy Weapons!"

 "Wait!
 Wait!
 There's m-m-more!
 There's more!
 She brought them to my house!
 She brought re-re-rebels to my house!
 I was gathering na-na-names, faces!
 For justice!
 I have them, I have their nn-names!
 You want traitors right?!
 You wa-wa-want to kill them all, right?!
 I have traitors for you!
-If you spare I will give them to you!"
+If you spare me I will give them to you!"

 "Taaaake aim!"

 "I hope you're here Nadine!
 I hope you can hear me!
 They know now honey!
 They know all about you and your little friends!
 I hope it was worth it!
-I hope all the times you let me inside you was worth it!
-You live like a rat, and you will die like a rat!
+I hope all the times you let me inside you were worth it!
 I hope they drag you to hell where I'll see you and I'll flay you alive myself!
-You're next bitch!
+You're next, bitch!
 You're next!"

 Silence.
 Albert Hassel realizes this is the end.
 He swings his head up towards the skies, opens his mouth, and bellows at the heavens.

-"FUCK YOU NADINE LEITZKAAA-"
+"FUCK YOU FUCK YOU FU-"

 [END VARIANTS]